 Will Regal Paint smooth a rough floor?

 You must always prepare the floor surface properly and adequately.
 A standard epoxy floor paint will not smooth out the roughness of a floor and will take on the form of the substrate it is applied to.
-If you have a particularly rough floor and are looking for a smoother finish, we therefore recommended grinding down the concrete to remove the ridges in the concrete and also cleaning the floor thoroughly prior to application of the sealer coat.
+Good floor preparation advice indicates that If you have a particularly rough floor and are looking for a smoother finish, you should grind down the concrete to remove the ridges in the concrete and also clean the floor thoroughly prior to application of the sealer coat.

 Can I paint a power-floated floor?